What vaccines and documentation are required to attend UAlbany?

 Students who have spent more than four weeks in any TB endemic country within the past five years will be required to get tested for TB.
 Those students must also submit documentation before arriving at UAlbany:

-• If you are required to get tested, you must submit a QuantiFERON or T-Spot lab test report, which must be in English and include your name and date of birth.
-Additionally, if you test positive, you must get a chest x-ray as soon as possible and submit a copy of the report, which must be in English and include your name and date of birth.
+- If you are required to get tested, you must submit a QuantiFERON or T-Spot lab test report, which must be in English and include your name and date of birth.
+Additionally, if you test positive, you must get a chest x-ray as soon as possible and have your Healthcare Provider complete the Tuberculosis Form.

 Submit your documentation in one of three ways: